ORM2 Protein, Human, Recombinant (His Tag) Product Information

 A DNA sequence encoding the human ORM2 (P19652) (Met1-Ser201) was expressed with a polyhistidine tag at the C-terminus.

 Predicted N Terminal

 The recombinant human ORM2 consists of 194 amino acids and predicts a molecular mass of 23.1 KDa.
 It migrates as an approximately 23 KDa band in SDS-PAGE under reducing conditions.

-ORM2 is a member of the calycin superfamily, lipocalin family.
-Lipocalins are characterized by limited regions of sequence homology and a common tertiary structure architecture.
-They are associated with many biological processes and can be found in gram negative bacteria, vertebrate cells, and invertebrate cells, and in plants.
-Lipocalins transport small hydrophobic molecules such as steroids, bilins, retinoids, and lipids.
+ORM2 belongs to the calycin superfamily, lipocalin family.
+Lipocalins share limited regions of sequence homology and a common tertiary structure architecture.
+They transport small hydrophobic molecules such as steroids, bilins, retinoids, and lipids.
+Lipocalins can be found in gram negative bacteria, vertebrate cells, and invertebrate cells, and in plants.
+They are associated with many biological processes.
 ORM2 functions as transport protein in the blood stream.
 It is expressed by the liver and secreted in plasma.
-It appears to function in modulating the activity of the immune system during the acute-phase reaction.
+It seems that ORM2 function in modulating the activity of the immune system during the acute-phase reaction.
 It binds various hydrophobic ligands in the interior of its beta-barrel domain.
 It also binds synthetic drugs and influences their distribution and availability.